 Interestingly, researchers found that amygdala size in childhood has been demonstrated to predict trait anxiety levels.
 And childhood anxiety has a demonstrable link to adult anxiety and mood disorders.

-In a study it has been found that participants on an eight-week Mindfulness-Based Stress Reduction (MBSR), showed an increase in the size of the hippocampus, the part of the brain responsible for learning, memory, and spatial orientation, and a decrease in the size of the amygdala.
+In one study, it has been found that participants on an eight-week mindfulness-based stress reduction (MBSR), showed an increase in the size of the hippocampus, the part of the brain responsible for learning, memory, and spatial orientation, and a decrease in the size of the amygdala.

 Sometimes lifestyle choices can trigger the anxiety cycle: drinking too much caffeine, for example, produces a physical response that the mind may associate with anxiety, which can unleash a habitual wave of worrisome thoughts.

 Furthermore, sugar has been specifically identified to impact cognitive function, due to its involvement in insulin resistance – which can limit blood flow and nutrient delivery to brain tissue, impacting learning and memory.

 Finally, sleep can have a major impact on anxiety.
 Insomnia makes the amygdala unable to regulate emotions.
 In fact, in another study, researchers found that just one night of sleeplessness changes your ability to regulate emotions and allocate brain resources necessary for objective cognitive processing.